-ABBREVIATIONS.
-BP, blood pressure; NHBPEP, National High Blood Pressure Education Program; SBP, systolic blood pressure; DBP, diastolic blood pressure; NHANES, National Health and Nutrition Examination Survey; JNC 7, Seventh Report of the Joint National Committee on the Prevention, Detection, Evaluation, and Treatment of High Blood Pressure; NHLBI, National Heart, Lung, and Blood Institute; ABPM, ambulatory blood pressure monitoring; CVD, cardiovascular disease; BMI, body mass index; PRA, plasma renin activity; DSA, digital-subtraction angiography; ACE, angiotensin-converting enzyme; MRA, magnetic resonance angiography; CT, computed tomography; LVH, left ventricular onsiderable advances have been made in detection, evaluation, and management of high blood pressure (BP), or hypertension, in children and adolescents.
-Because of the development of a large national database on normative BP levels throughout childhood, the ability to identify children who have abnormally elevated BP has improved.
+Considerable advances have been made in detection, evaluation, and management of high blood pressure, or hypertension, in children and adolescents.
+Because of the development of a large national database on normative blood pressure (BP) levels throughout childhood, the ability to identify children who have abnormally elevated BP has improved.
 On the basis of developing evidence, it is now apparent that primary hypertension is detectable in the young and occurs commonly.
 The long-term health risks for hypertensive children and adolescents can be substantial; therefore, it is important that clinical measures be taken to reduce these risks and optimize health outcomes.